karthikmuthineni/Indoor-Localization/README.md

 XBee Coordinator is connected to the Desktop running MATLAB for visualizing user movement.

-For more information of the project, visit: https://indiarxiv.org/afkej/
+For more information about the project, visit: https://indiarxiv.org/afkej/